TanviGanotra30/TanviGanotra30/README.md

 💡 Currently building:
 - **AutoFlow Agent** (LLM + Automation) — Autonomous web task executor using LangChain, Puppeteer, and Pinecone
-- **NeuroNudge** — AI-powered learning optimizer for students it is a personalized study paths
+- **NeuroNudge** — AI-powered learning optimizer for students it is a personalized study companion

 📈 Ranked in the top 10% of my university for academic performance
 🏆 Led multiple hackathon-winning teams and tech events